-Interestingly, the ACE motifs described in this report were not identified in a similar in vitro splicing selection scheme that used HeLa nuclear extracts (42).
+Interestingly, the ACE motifs described in this report were not identified in a similar in vitro splicing selection scheme that involved HeLa cell nuclear extracts (42).
 This may reflect differences in the splicing enhancers preferred in HeLa compared to QT35 cells or differences between in vivo and in vitro selection approaches.
 As in our study, these authors identified a number of enhancer sequences that were represented only once in the set of sequenced clones.
 We could not find common motifs among this group of non-ACE, non-purine-rich enhancers isolated in the two studies.
-In transfection studies, we find that enhancer activity of non-ACE, non-purine-rich selected exons are as strong or stronger than the purine-rich or ACE motifs (data not shown).
+In transfection studies, we find that enhancer activities of non-ACE, non-purine-rich selected exons are as strong as or stronger than those of the purine-rich elements or ACEs (data not shown).
 Therefore, our results are consistent with those of Tian and Kole (42) in suggesting that additional classes of splicing enhancers remain to be identified.